trestles/statistical-rethinking/outline.md

       - Overthinking: Under the hood with multivariate sampling 91
       - Overthinking: Getting sigma right 91
   - 4.4.
 Adding a predictor 82
+    - Rethinking: What is regression?
+92
+    - 4.4.1.
+The linear model strategy 92
+      - 4.4.1.1.
+Likelihood 93
+      - 4.4.1.2.
+Linear model 93
+        - Rethinking: Nothing special or natural about linear models 94
+        - Overthinking: Units and regression models 94
+      - 4.4.1.3.
+Priors 94
+        - Rethinking: What's the correct prior?
+95
+      - 4.4.2.
+Fitting the model 95
+        - Rethinking: Everything that depends on parameters has a posterior distribution 96
+        - Overthinking: Embedding linear models 97
+      - 4.4.3.
+Interpreting the model fit 97
+        - Rethinking: What do parameters mean?
+98
+        - 4.4.3.1.
+Tables of estimates 98
+        - 4.4.3.2.
+Plotting posterior inference against the data 100
+        - 4.4.3.3.
+Adding uncertainty around the mean 100
+        - 4.4.3.4.
+Plotting regression intervals and contours 102
+          - Rethinking: Overconfident confidence intervals 107
+          - Overthinking: How `link` works 107
+        - 4.4.3.5.
+Prediction intervals 107
+          - Rethinking: Two kinds of uncertainty 109
+          - Rethinking: Rolling your own `sim`
   - 4.5.
 Polynomial regression 110
+    - Rethinking: Linear, addiditve, funky 111
+    - Figure 4.9 Polynomial regressions of height on weight (standardized), for the ful !Kung data 113
+    - Overthinking: Converting back to natural scale 114
   - 4.6.
 Summary 115
   - 4.7.
 Practice 115

 #### 5. Multivariate Linear Models 119
+  - Figure 5.1 The number of Waffle House diners per million people is associated with divorce rate (in the year 2009) within the United States 120
+  - Firgure 5.2 Divorce rate is associated with both marriage rate (left) and median age at marriage (right).
+Both predictor variables are standardized in this example.
+The average marraige rate across States is 20 per 1000 adults and the average median age at marriage is 26 years.
+121
   - 5.1.
 Spurious association 121
+    - Rethinking: "Control" is out of control 123
+    - 5.1.1.
+Multivariate notation 123
+      - Overthinking: Compact notation and the design matrix 124
+    - 5.1.2.
+Fitting the model 125
+    - 5.1.3 Plotting multivariate posteriors 126
+      - Figure 5.3 Residual marriage rate in each State, after accounting for linear association with median age at marriage 127
+      - 5.1.3.1 Predictor residual plots 126
+      - Figure 5.4 Predictor residual plots for the divorce data 128
+      - 5.1.3.2 Counterfactual plots 129
+      - 5.1.3.3 Posterior prediction plots 131
+      - Figure 5.6 Posterior predictive plots for the multivariate divorce model 133
+      - Rethinking: Stats, huh, what is it good for?
+134
+      - Overthinking: Simulating spurious association
   - 5.2.
 Masked relationship 135
+    - Figure 5.7 Milk energy and neocortex among primates 138
+    - Overthinking: Simulating a masking relationship 141
   - 5.3.
 When adding variables hurts 141
+    - 5.3.1 Multicolinear legs 142
+    - Figure 5.8 Left: Posterior distribution of the association of each leg with height, from model m5.8 p144
+    - Figure 5.9 A pairs plot of the total energy, percent fat, and percent lactose variables from the primate milk data. p147
+    - Figure 5.10 The effect of correlated predictor variables on the narrowness of the posterior distribution 149
+    - Rethinking: Identification guaranteed; comprehension up to you
+    - Overthinking: Simulating Collineararity
+    - 5.3.3 Post-treatment bias 150
+      - Rethinking: Model comparison doesn't help 152
   - 5.4.
 Categorical variables 152
+    - 5.4.1 Binary categories 153
+      - Overthinking: Re-parameterizing the model 154
+    - 5.4.2 Many Categories 155
+      - Rethinking: Differences in statistical significance 157
+    - 5.4.3 Adding regular predictor variables 158
+    - 5.4.4 Another approach: Unique intercepts 158
   - 5.5.
 Ordinary least squares and `lm` 159
+    - 5.5.1.
+Design formulas 159
+    - 5.5.2.
+Using `lm`
+      - 5.5.2.1.
+Intercepts are optional 160
+      - 5.5.2.2.
+Categorical variables 160
+      - 5.5.2.3.
+Transform variables first 161
+      - 5.5.2.4.
+No estimate for sigma 161
+    - 5.5.3.
+Building `map` formulas from `lm` formulas 161
   - 5.6.
 Summary 162
   - 5.7.
 Practice 162

+#### 6 Overfitting, Regularization, and Information Criteria
+  - Rethinking: Stargazing 167
+  - Rethinking: Is AIC Bayesian?
+167
+  - 6.1.
+The problem with parameters 167
+    - Figure 6.2.
+Average brain volume in cubic centimeters against body mass in kilograms, for six hominin species.
+What model best describes the relationship between brain size and body size? p168
+    - 6.1.1.
+More parameters always improve fit / Overfitting 168
+      - Figure 6.3.
+Polynomial models of increasing degree, fit to the hominim data 171
+      - Figure 6.4.
+An underfit model of hominin brain volume.
+This model ignores any association between body mass and brain volume, producing a horizontal line of predictions.
+As a result, the model fits badly and (presumably) predicts badly p172
+      - Rethinking: Model fitting as compression p172
+    - 6.1.2.
+Too few parameters hurts too p172
+      - Figure 6.5.
+Underfitting and overfitting as under-sensitivity and over-sensitivity so sample p173
+      - Overthinking: dropping rows p174
+      - Rethinking: Bias and variance p174
+  - 6.2.
+Information theory and model performance 174
+    - 6.2.1.
+Firing the weatherperson 174
+      - 6.2.1.1.
+Costs and benefits 175
+      - 6.2.1.2.
+Measuring accuracy 176
+      - Rethinking: What is a true model? p176
+    - 6.2.2.
+Information and uncertainty 177
+      - Overthinking: More on entropy 178
+      - Rethinking: The benefits of maximizing uncertainty 179
+    - 6.2.3.
+From entropy to accuracy 179
+      - Overthinking: Cross entropy and divergence 180
+      - Rethinking: Divergence depends upon direction 180
+    - 6.2.4.
+From divergence to deviance
+      - Overthinking: Computing deviance p182
+    - 6.2.5.
+From deviance to out-of-sample p183
+      - Figure 6.7.
+Deviance in and out of sample p184
+      - Overthinking: Simulated training and testing p185
+  - 6.3.
+Regularization 186
+    - Figure 6.8 Regularizing priors, weak and strong.
+Three guassian priors of varying standard deviation.
+These priors reduce overfitting, but with different strength.
+Dashed:Normal (0,1).
+Thin solid: Normal(0, 0.5).
+Thick Solid: Normal (0, 0.2) 187
+    - Figure 6.9 Regularizing priors and out-of-sample deviance p188
+    - Rethinking: Multilevel models as adaptive regularization p188
+    - Rethinking: Ridge Regression p188
+  - 6.4.
+Information criteria 188
+    - Rethinking: Information criteria and consistency 190
+    - 6.4.1.
+DIC p190
+    - 6.4.2.
+WAIC p191
+      - Reathinking: What about BIC?
+192
+      - Ovethinking: WAIC calculations 192
+        - figure 6.11 Out-of-sample deviance as estimated by DIC and WAIC p194
+    - 6.4.3.
+DIC and WAIC as estimates of deviance p194
+      - Rethinking: Diverse prediction frameworks p194
+  - 6.5.
+Using information criteria 195
+    - 6.5.1.
+Model comparison p196
+      - 6.5.1.1.
+Comparing WAIC values p197
+        - Rethinking: How big a difference in WAIC is "significant"? p200
+        - Rethinking: WAIC Metaphors p201
+      - 6.5.1.2.
+Comparing estimates p201
+        - Rethinking: Barplots suck p203
+    - 6.5.2.
+Model averaging p203
+      - Figure 6.13 Model averaged posterior predictive distribution for the primate milk analysis p204
+      - Rethinking: The Curse of Tippecanoe p204
+  - 6.6.
+Summary p205
+  - 6.7.
+Practice p205